corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/packaging/cordapp-builder.md

 {{< /note >}}

 {{< note >}}
-In Corda 5 Developer Preview, although you can sign a `.cpb` file, Corda does not check the validity of the signature.
+In the Corda 5 Developer Preview, although you can sign a `.cpb` file, Corda does not check the validity of the signature.
 {{< /note >}}

 ## Delete the CorDapp Builder CLI